Particular/docs.particular.net/nservicebus/hosting/index.md

 Most usages of the bus will occur where the NServiceBus APIs are used.
 For example [Handlers](/nservicebus/handlers/) and [Sagas](/nservicebus/sagas/).
 However there are other scenarios that may require an alternative approach where the user needs to directly access the bus from outside of the framework.

-#### Using a Container
+#### Using dependency injection

-NServiceBus support dependency injection via use [Containers](/nservicebus/containers/).
+NServiceBus supports [dependency injection](/nservicebus/dependency-injection/).
 At startup, the instance of a bus session will be injected into the configured container and can be access via that container.

 Related: